petsc/petsc/src/docs/sphinx_docs/manual/mat.rst

 The ``NormType`` argument to ``MatNorm()`` is one of ``NORM_1``, ``NORM_INFINITY``, and ``NORM_FROBENIUS``.

+.. _sec_matrixfree:

 Matrix-Free Matrices
 ~~~~~~~~~~~~~~~~~~~~

-[sec_matrixfree] Some people like to use matrix-free methods, which do
+Some people like to use matrix-free methods, which do
 not require explicit storage of the matrix, for the numerical solution
 of partial differential equations.
 To support matrix-free methods in
 PETSc, one can use the following command to create a ``Mat`` structure